tenbonks/gravBALL/README.md

 It is aimed for the casual gamer, who like *physic based reaction games*, such as the classic Helicopter game, well...
 This is like that, but with a twist.

-The website consits of simply the title, the game, a information box displaying controls, and a footer. the website is essentialy a landing page so no navigation is required, meaning there is no serious navigation through the site, other than getting straight to the game, the only navigation the user will need to take is scroll up or down.
+The website consists of simply the title, the game, a information box displaying controls, and a footer. the website is essentially a landing page so no navigation is required, meaning there is no serious navigation through the site, other than getting straight to the game, the only navigation the user will need to take is scroll up or down.

-I gave the user the option to conatact me with the pretense of wanting to report a bug, or contact me for potential collaboration, this is in the footer, and if they wish to proceed, they are prompted to click "Contact Me" button, on doing this a modal will appear at the forefront of the DOM. with the fields required layed out in a clean and appealing fashion.
+I gave the user the option to contact me with the suggestion wanting to report a bug, or contact me for potential collaboration, this is in the footer, and if they wish to proceed, they are prompted to click "Contact Me" button, on doing this a modal will appear at the forefront of the DOM. with the fields required layed out in a clean and appealing fashion.

-As a Gamer, I want to play this game, so I can get a highscore.
+As a Gamer, I want to play this game, so I can get a high score.

 As a Developer, I want reach out to a fellow developer, so we can collaborate.